nikita2206/bumblebee/README.md

 here because transformers are well-tested with unit and integration tests, and because things that can be validated are validated at build-time.
-Also because Bumblebee has a declarative syntax for transformation rules which can be checked and validated if you ask it to so you don't run into strange bugs.
+Also because Bumblebee has a declarative syntax for transformation rules which can be checked and validated if you ask it to, so that you don't run into strange bugs.
 And finally Bumblebee transformers can be compiled according to your transformation rules as optimal as you would write it.
 But if you would be writing transformers manually you would probably go for readability